Reinforce Lifelong Interaction Value of User-Author Pairs for Large-Scale Recommendation Systems: Introduction

+However, both paradigms largely overlook a critical dimension: \textbf{the Lifelong Interaction Value (LIV) of user-author (UA) pairs}.
+By neglecting the bidirectional, evolving nature of UA relationships, existing methods fail to capture how sustained interactions, from initial discovery to deep loyalty, jointly benefit both parties and, by extension, the platform itself.
+This omission is particularly consequential, as the long-term stickiness and vitality of platform communities hinge on nurturing these relationships.

+As further evidenced in Appendix \ref{appendixB}, we observe a strong positive correlation between the depth and frequency of lifelong UA interactions and key platform-level outcomes, including total revenue and average app usage time.
+This underscores a fundamental insight: strategically modeling and reinforcing the LIV of UA pairs is not merely a user- or author-centric optimization problem, but a direct pathway to maximizing overall platform prosperity.

-To the best of our knowledge, this paper is the first to \textbf{R}einforce \textbf{L}ifelong \textbf{I}nteraction \textbf{V}alue of \textbf{U}ser-\textbf{A}uthor pairs (RLIV-UA) using RL, based on each UA's interaction and its corresponding cumulative reward.
-As shown in Fig. \ref{image1}, the RLIV-UA model dynamically optimizes the LIV of an UA pair to improve the stickiness of both user U and author A progressively.
+To the best of our knowledge, this paper presents the first framework to \textbf{R}einforce \textbf{L}ifelong \textbf{I}nteraction \textbf{V}alue of \textbf{U}ser-\textbf{A}uthor pairs (RLIV-UA) using RL.
+As shown in Fig. \ref{image1}, RLIV-UA dynamically optimizes the cumulative value of each UA interaction to progressively strengthen the mutual stickiness between user U and author A. Directly applying RL to model LIV, however, introduces significant challenges: (1) UA interactions often span long, irregular time intervals, unlike the dense, request-aligned interactions typically modeled in RS; (2) The combinatorial scale of the UA state space, driven by hundreds of millions of users and authors, renders it infeasible to store complete historical interaction traces over extended periods (e.g., months).

-However, directly applying RL to model the LIV of UA pairs presents several challenges: First, compared with existing request-based RL applications in RS, the UA interactions may happen in requests with long time span.
-In practice, industrial RSs involve massive numbers of users and authors, resulting in an enormous and sparse UA state space, which limits the storage of all interaction traces of UA pairs over a long time period, such as three month.

-To solve the above problems, we propose a novel Sparse Cross-Request Interaction Markov Decision Process (SCRI-MDP) and introduce an Adjacent State Approximation (ASA) method to construct RL training samples.
-Moreover, we propose a Multi-Task Critic Learning (MTCL) \cite{liu2023multi} architecture to model gradually stronger UA relationships, such as click → follow → gift.
-Finally, due to the sample sparsity of each UA pair and high variance of labels, an auxiliary supervised learning task is designed to improve the stability and convergence of the RLIV-UA model.

-Overall, the main contributions of this paper are as follows: \begin{itemize} \item A novel LIV model, i.e. RLIV-UA, is proposed to reinforce the lifelong interaction value of UA pairs for large-scale RS. \item Based on SCRI-MDP, a novel ASA method is introduced to construct RL training samples. \item An MTCL architecture is proposed to model not only trivial interactions like click and watch time, but also "deep" interactions like follow and gift.
-To improve the convergence of the RLIV-UA model, an auxiliary supervised learning task is designed. \item Results in offline and online experiments show that the RLIV-UA model can improve both user engagement and author benefits, thus improving platform profits. \item The RLIV-UA has been successfully deployed on two short-video applications, i.e. Kuaishou and Kwai, which include over 400 million daily active users. \end{itemize}